Our Global Community

 Small Group Advisory Sessions

-If you are directly affected by the recent executive action on immigration, we welcome you to join private information and discussion sessions facilitated by the Office of University Life and the International Students and Scholars Office on Friday afternoons, 3:30 – 5 pm.
-No registration required.
-Contact Don Harrison, executive assistant in the Office of University Life, firstname.lastname@example.org, or (212) 854-7658.
+If you are directly affected by the recent executive action on immigration, the Office of University Life and the International Students and Scholars Office can facilitate private information and discussion sessions.
+For information, contact Courtney Evans, executive assistant in the Office of University Life, firstname.lastname@example.org or 212-854-5527.

 Columbia’s Counseling & Psychological Services (Morningside) and Mental Health Services (CUMC) offer ongoing support, including support groups for international students and, separately, for DACA and undocumented students.
 Morningside students can contact: Dr. Carolina Franco, email@example.com, (212) 854-2878; CUMC students contact: Dr. Claire Haiman, firstname.lastname@example.org, (212) 305-3400.